Pana/nrm/README.md

   Commands:

     ls                           list all the registries
     use <registry>               change registry to registry
     add <registry> <url> [home]  add one custom registry del <registry>               delete one custom registry
-    home <registry> [browser] open the homepage of registry with optional browser help                   print this help
+    home <registry> [browser]    open the homepage of registry with optional browser test [registry]              show the response time for one or all registries help                         print this help

   Options: